How to Change the strings on your Steel String Acoustic Guitar

-Lie your guitar down on a nice flat surface (a desk or table is often a good place)
+Lay your guitar down on a nice flat surface (a desk or table is often a good place).

 2. Remove one string at a time

-Remove just one of your strings (it's really important to do these one at a time), just keep loosening the machine head till the string is completely loose, when the string is loose you can just unwind from the machine head.
-Now that your string is loose (make sure its really loose) you can remove the bridge pin, its easier if you use a string winder as they often have a little section to remove the bridge pin with.
+Remove just one of your strings (it's really important to do these one at a time).
+Keep loosening the machine head until the string is completely loose.
+When the string is loose, you can just unwind it from the machine head.

 Pro tip - use a string winder, a string winder will make this step a lot easier and quicker